MananTank/validate-html-nesting/readme.md

 </p>
 ```

-browser modifies the above shown structure to below shown structure, which is why the library considers the `p > hr` nesting invalid.
+The Browser modifies the above-shown structure to the below-shown structure, which is why the library considers the `p > hr` nesting invalid.

 ```html
 <p>hello</p>